kot149/zmk-mouse-gesture/README.md

 ### [zmk-input-gestures](https://github.com/halfdane/zmk-input-gestures)

-Provides trackpad-specific gestures like tap-to-click, inertial scrolling, and circular scrolling.
+Provides trackpad-specific gestures like tap-to-click, inertial cursor, and circular scrolling.
 This module focuses on trackpad interactions rather than converting general mouse movement to behaviors.